Pravash-444/Retail-Enterprise-Analytics/docs/BusinessRules.md

 - Prefer Net Sales for post-discount sales analysis.
 - Use Year-over-Year metrics for period comparison.
 - Use monthly trends for time-series analysis.
-- Use appropriate ensions for slicing and filtering.
+- Use appropriate Dimensions for slicing and filtering.
 - Avoid interpreting incomplete periods as full-period comparisons.
 - Return blank rather than misleading growth percentages when a valid comparison period does not exist.
 - Use chronological date sorting for monthly analysis.